 A Virtual Private Network (VPN) is used by most organizations for their remote employees who need to access corporate applications or servers from anywhere.
 VPNs are a popular and preferred method to access private networks using public networks.
-The popularity of VPNs is because the technology is relatively simple to set up and easy to use.
-But the VPN technology comes with its own set of challenges with respect to reliability and its security aspects.
+The popularity of VPNs is due to the fact that the technology is relatively simple to set up and easy to use.
+But VPN technology comes with its own set of challenges with respect to reliability and security aspects.

 Let's understand why the disconnection occurs with VPNs.

 VPN client software and VPN server send each other encrypted data or signed ping data every 10 seconds to communicate with each other with their active status.
 If the client software doesn’t receive a ping packet for more than 120 seconds, the client assumes that the server is not available and the communication is disconnected.
 This can happen if the ping packet is lost or gets blocked.
 An unreliable internet connection can cause packet loss and packets can get blocked during packet filtering by the router.

 Disconnection can also happen if there are issues either with the user device settings or server or network.
 There could be multiple reasons that trigger disconnection.
 With regard to user device settings, if the user device stays ideal and gets into sleep mode, then the connection can be lost.
 If there are a lot of users connecting to the server and the amount of data flow is huge, it can cause bandwidth issue with the server, which leads to VPN disconnection.